Fergarram/amos-web/README.md

 >Disclaimer: This is in a very early stage.
 The following notes are not meant to be understood by anyone else but myself.
 Otherwise, thanks for passing by!

+>Edit: This is very outdated, I have an improved version that I haven't bothered to push yet since it's not yet finished.

 ## Thoughts
 My intentions for this project are unknown.
 I just felt the need to extract and update the old 'void' project that I had.